 b) If the augmented layer information indicates to include spatial anchors information within area of interest, the SEAL SM server fetches the list of spatial anchors in the area of interest as specified in clause 8.3.4.

-c) If a sensing service policy is provided, the SM server triggers a sensing service to obtain object information using information in the sensing service policy.
+c) If a sensing service configuration is provided, the SM server triggers a sensing service to obtain object information using information in the sensing service configuration.

-NOTE: Processed sensor data is stored at the VAL layer (e.g., in database at VAL layer) or within the SM server (e.g., when sensing service policy is provided).
+NOTE: Processed sensor data is stored at the VAL layer (e.g., in database at VAL layer) or within the SM server (e.g., when sensing service configuration is provided).
 When processed sensor data is stored at the VAL layer, the SEAL SM server gets access to such database to create a spatial map via application specific way which is out of scope.
-When processed sensor data is stored within the SM server, the SM server will use the sensing service to configure and manage sensing service(s) to obtain object information for the spatial map.
+When processed sensor data is stored within the SM server, the SM server will use the sensing service configuration to configure and manage sensing service(s) to obtain object information for the spatial map.
 ML models are used to derive object information from sensing results and the object information is saved within the SM server.

 Editor’s Note: The procedure of triggering of sensing service by the SM server is FFS.